“Kill their servants. Kill their families. Kill them all.”

 There is just nothing.

 Here, in the heart of darkness that is her sire’s lair, in the face of such news, Caroline may perhaps have expected… something.
-But there is nothing.
+But there isn’t.
 The figure before her looks like an automaton, a facsimile, a shell for something else.
 All just putting on a performance and reading from a script.
-All until now—now, when there is no script available to reference.
+All until now—when there is no script to reference.

 Perhaps her sire’s devouring shadows hurt him most all.